What is On-premises?

 Public cloud consists of traditional “as-a-Service” providers.
 The organization pays a third-party to maintain its data center.
 Examples of public cloud include Amazon Web Services (AWS) and Microsoft Azure.

-Public cloud services are often multitenant, meaning multiple customers share resources even though the service provider keeps the data separate.
+Public cloud services are typically multitenant, allowing multiple customers to share the same resources while the service provider ensures data remains securely isolated.

 Private cloud